isomerpages/moe-rosyth/_p1-orientation/My School, Rosyth School.md

 ---
 Dear Diary,

 I love going to Rosyth School every day.
 There are many interesting activities that I do with my friends and teachers.
-I enjoy going to the Science Garden and the computer lab to learn.
+I enjoy going to the Science Garden and the Computer Lab to learn.
 I also like the yummy chicken rice and noodles in the school canteen.

 This is what some of my friends have to say about learning in Rosyth School.